ExitoLab/todo_cpp_restful_docker_github_actions_azure/README.md

 ## Running the Pipeline
 - Commit and push your code to GitHub.
 - Monitor the workflow in the GitHub Actions tab.
-- Verify the Docker image in your AWS ECR repository.
+- Verify the Docker image in your ACR repository.